-The skill to trigger understanding gives power by answering a deep human need; there is value in making things simple because complexity, like most things we do not understand, appears threatening; and we need to escape it; simplicity feels familiar and practical.
+The skill to trigger understanding gives power by answering a deep human need; there is value in making things simple because complexity, like most things we do not understand, appears threatening; and we need simplicity which feels familiar and practical.

-The one able to translate misty complexity into familiar simplicity has therefore power.
+The one able to translate the confusing into familiar simplicity has therefore power.

 Why do I claim that complexity is threatening?

 Much detail is foreseeable confusion.
 Too much analysis is paralysis.
 Accurate academic abstraction is an alien planet.
 Plenty of choice is perplexity.
 Multiple opinions spell conflict.
 Profuse words are suspect of ignorance and a will to mystify.
 Precise expert talk is unnatural jargon made to keep us dependent.
 Too many probabilities beat the mind.
 Erudite abundance and subtlety feel like insult to those who do not grasp them.
 This is the humble psychology of complexity brought to people.

 Complication, like most things we do not understand, cause uncertainty, insecurity and incompetence.
 Most people, as I found, are lost in complication, hate to decide among many choices and feel exposed when they do not understand.

 Simplicity makes one feel in control; "plain" things are seen as elegant, obvious, reality itself; plainness gives a sense of understanding and ability to act.

-When you represent things in understandable form you diminish uncertainty; this is the power to make things simple; strength of the wise, provided it is not left to populists, false prophets, salespeople and other liars gifted to use it in unscrupulous ways.
+When you represent things in understandable form you diminish uncertainty; this is the power to make things simple, the magic wand of the wise; provided it is not left to populists, false prophets, salespeople and other liars gifted to use it in unscrupulous ways.

-In exchange of clarity and simpler choices, to feel secure, people are willing to delegate part of their judgment and freedom.
+In exchange of clarity, familiarity and simpler choices to feel secure, people are willing to delegate part of their judgment and freedom.